02: GPS

 Reference maps

-• A detailed record of natural and human-made features.
+• A curated record of natural and human-made features.

 • U.S. Geological Survey (USGS) topographic maps. 🏅✨